Austin and the Texas Hill Country

 Ancient people immortalized footprints in their pictographs in the Utah area, suggesting they had found dinosaur footprints.
 Though the official discovery of dinosaurs was in England in the 1820s.

-Soon after in the 1830s, footprints were found in Connecticut.
-Though the real excavation didn’t start in the U.S. until the end of the 1800s with the Bone Wars.
+Footprints were found in Connecticut soon after, in the 1830s.
+However, the real excavation didn’t start in the U.S. until the end of the 1800s with the Bone Wars.
 Two scientists and their scientific discovery teams raced to the Rocky Mountains and discovered over a hundred new species between the two competing crews.

-Then the natural museums got in the game and formed their own dig teams.
-Soon scientific dig teams dispersed across the continent to discover and then fill museum halls with dinosaur discoveries.
+Then, the natural museums got into the game and formed their own dig teams.
+Soon, scientific dig teams dispersed across the continent to discover dinosaurs and then filled museum halls with their discoveries.

 Best Cave Tours in Texas